 - a.
 Notify all members in affected work group/job classification of overtime opportunity to solicit volunteers; assign to the most senior volunteer. - b.
-If no volunteers, assign to the least senior bargaining unit member.
+If no volunteers, assign to the least senior bargaining unit member. - 1.

-- 1. When an employee is called to report to work outside his/her regularly assigned hours under instructions from the supervisor, other than a pre-arranged overtime assignment, the employee shall be entitled to a minimum of four (4) hours at the one and one half (1 1⁄2) rate of pay if less than four (4) hours are worked or actual hours worked at one and one half (1 1⁄2) if over four (4) hours.
-If overtime is a continuation of the bargaining unit member's shift, the member will be paid for the hours actually worked. - 2.1.
 In case of inclement weather or other serious conditions, the supervisor will notify the bargaining unit member prior to the final two hours of the employee's shift of the possible need to continue to work beyond the end of the shift.
 Bargaining unit members are expected to check with the supervisor at the end of their shift.
-If the employee does not follow this process, the on call Emergency Call Out overtime provisions will not apply. - 2.
+If the employee does not follow this process, the Emergency Call Out overtime provisions will not apply. - 2.
 If pre-arranged overtime assignments are scheduled at times not continuous with an employee's normal end-of-shift, the employee may elect to either continue his/her shift or leave the University and return to work at the scheduled start time of the overtime assignment.
-In either case, the University will provide the employee with four (4) hours of available work.
 The University will pay the actual time worked regardless of the option selected by the employee. - 3.
-If pre-arranged overtime assignments are scheduled outside an employee's normal scheduled days of work, the University will provide the employee with four (4) hours of available work at the one and one-half (11⁄2) rate of pay.
-Should the employee elect to work less than four (4) hours, the member will be paid for the hours actually worked at one and one-half (11⁄2) rate of pay. - 3.4.
-If pre-arranged overtime assignments are scheduled at times continuous with an employee's beginning or end-of-shift, the employee shall be entitled to actual hours worked at one and one-half (11⁄2) rate of pay. - 4.
-Overtime opportunities for full-time employees shall be equally distributed among such employees who customarily perform the work assigned, and who are available for assignment.
-Any such employee may reject routine or pre-scheduled overtime work provided another qualified employee in the same classification is available for the assignment.
-An employee who rejects routine or pre-scheduled overtime shall be charged with the number of hours rejected and so shown on the posted overtime list.
+If pre-arranged overtime assignments are scheduled outside an employee's normal scheduled days of work, the University will provide the employee with four (4) hours of available work at the one and one-half (11⁄2) times rate of pay.
+Should the employee elect to work less than four (4) hours, the member will be paid for the hours actually worked at one and one-half (11⁄2) times rate of pay. - 4.
+If pre-arranged overtime assignments are scheduled at times continuous with an employee's beginning or end-of-shift, the employee shall be entitled to actual hours worked at one and one-half (11⁄2) times rate of pay.

-EC.
-COMPENSATORY TIME
+E. COMPENSATORY TIME

 - 1. In lieu of being paid time and one-half pay for work in excess of forty (40) hours in a work week, an employee may request compensatory time. - 2.
 The earning and usage of compensatory time must be pre-approved.
 Such approval shall be at management's discretion, but shall be consistently applied and not unreasonably denied.

-Approved time shall be given at the rate of one and one-half (1 1⁄2) hours off (paid at the regular straight time rate) for each hour worked in excess of forty (40) in a work week.
-Compensatory time will not be available when working on auxiliary projects. - 3.
-Compensatory time off shall be applied for and taken in the same manner as set forth in Article 9, Section (D),
+Approved time shall be given at the rate of one and one-half (1 1⁄2) hours off (paid at the regular straight time rate) for each hour worked in excess of forty (40) in a work week. - 3.
+Compensatory time off shall be applied for and taken in the same manner as set forth in Article 9, Section (D), Vacation Scheduling. - 4.
+No employee may accumulate more than a total of eighty (80) hours of compensatory time-off entitlement at any one time.